PavPavv/MyJSCheatsheet/interview_EN/js_interview_basics.md

 arr.map(x => x()); // [3,3,3]
 ```

-If you let-declare a variable, a new binding is created for each loop iteration:
+If you **let**-declare a variable, a new binding is created for each loop iteration:
 ```javascript
 const arr = [];
 for (let i=0; i < 3; i++) {